-A. Procedure Procedure 4 - AB 1200 Overview provides the legal requirements for the review of the budgets by county offices of education.

-B. This procedure provides guidance and sample documents for county offices to use in meeting the legal requirements.
+- A. Procedure P-004 AB 1200 Overview provides the legal requirements for the review of adopted budgets by county offices of education. - B. This procedure provides guidance and sample documents for county offices to use in meeting the legal requirements.